ExodusMovement/schemasafe/README.md

 ## Performance

 `@exodus/schemasafe` uses code generation to turn a JSON schema into javascript code that is easily optimizeable by v8.

+See [Performance](./doc/Performance.md) for information on options that might affect performace both ways.

 ## Previous work